dotnet/docs/docs/standard/base-types/best-practices-strings.md

 ## Recommendations for string usage

-When you develop with .NET, follow these recommendations when you compare strings (for example, when you use <xref:System.String.Equals%2A?displayProperty=nameWithType>, <xref:System.String.Compare%2A?displayProperty=nameWithType>, <xref:System.String.IndexOf%2A?displayProperty=nameWithType> <xref:System.String.StartsWith%2A?displayProperty=nameWithType>, or related methods):
+When you develop with .NET, follow these recommendations when you compare strings.

+> [!TIP]
+> Various string-related methods perform comparison.
+Examples include <xref:System.String.Equals%2A?displayProperty=nameWithType>, <xref:System.String.Compare%2A?displayProperty=nameWithType>, <xref:System.String.IndexOf%2A?displayProperty=nameWithType>, and <xref:System.String.StartsWith%2A?displayProperty=nameWithType>.

 - Use overloads that explicitly specify the string comparison rules for string operations.
 Typically, this involves calling a method overload that has a parameter of type <xref:System.StringComparison>.
 - Use <xref:System.StringComparison.Ordinal?displayProperty=nameWithType> or <xref:System.StringComparison.OrdinalIgnoreCase?displayProperty=nameWithType> for comparisons as your safe default for culture-agnostic string matching.